-The aim of this subject is to gain students with basic knowledge and proficiency in place marketing as a peculiar area of marketing.
-Within the framework of the course the students will acquire the basic concepts of place marketing, the spatial approach of marketing, the marketing activity processes promoting regional competitiveness, the important marketing strategic decisions and the applied marketing tools.

-The aim of this subject is to gain students with basic knowledge and proficiency in place marketing as a peculiar area of marketing.
-Within the framework of the course the students will acquire the basic concepts of place marketing, the spatial approach of marketing, the marketing activity processes promoting regional competitiveness, the important marketing strategic decisions and the applied marketing tools.

-- The students will get a basic knowledge in the fields of marketing thinking, marketing strategy and operative marketing activities decidedly in the spatial relations of place marketing, - they will get to know the basics and peculiarities of place marketing, they will get to know the methodology of the planning and application of the marketing tools promoting the competitiveness of the spatial units..

-The students will recognise the marketing decision situations affecting the spatial units; The students will be able to make proposals for relevant decision preparation activities for the problems and the way they should be solved;

-The students will be able to build and initiate new practical solutions with creative selfdetermination.
+8. Learning outcomes: The students will get a basic knowledge in the fields of marketing thinking, marketing strategy and operative marketing activities decidedly in the spatial relations of place marketing, they will get to know the basics and peculiarities of place marketing, they will get to know the methodology of the planning and application of the marketing tools promoting the competitiveness of the spatial units The students will recognise the marketing decision situations affecting the spatial units; The students will be able to make proposals for relevant decision preparation activities for the problems and the way they should be solved; The students will be able to build and initiate new practical solutions with creative self-determination.

+9. Syllabus:

-- 1. Introduction to place marketing
+1. Introduction to place marketing

-- 2. The theoretical basis for place marketing
+The theoretical basis for place marketing

-- 3. The target groups of place marketing
+3. The target groups of place marketing

-- 4. The basics of tourism
+4. The basics of tourism

-- 5. Place and brand
+5. Place and brand

-- 6. Place brand and place image
+6. Place brand and place image

-- 7. Researches in place marketing
+7. Researches in place marketing

-- 8. Place branding in practice I.
+8. Place branding in practice I.

-- 9. Place branding in practice II.
+9. Place branding in practice II.

-- 10. Communication in place marketing
+10. Communication in place marketing

-- 11. Place marketing in practice I.
+11. Place marketing in practice I.

-- 12. Place marketing in practice II.
+12. Place marketing in practice II.

-- 13. Place marketing in practice III.
+13. Place marketing in practice III.

+10. Learning and teaching strategy:

-Besides the frontal lectures individual and group work in the topics will be analysed through the course.
-Students missing a class can electronically send the seminar leader the solution of the tasks assigned until the time of the next seminar.
-Some tasks can be completed as homework.
+10. Besides the frontal lectures individual and group work in the topics will be analysed

+through the course.
+Students missing a class can electronically send the seminar

+leader the solution of the tasks assigned until the time of the next seminar.
+Some tasks

+can be completed as homework.

+11. Assessment scheme:

-According to the Code of Studies and Exams, students are obliged to participate in the lectures and seminars.
+According to the Code of Studies and Exams, students are obliged to participate in the

+lectures and seminars.
 If they miss more than 30% of classes, students cannot sit for an exam and must repeat the whole of the course.

-Students must actively participate in the classes to be allowed to make the examination.
+Students must actively participate in the classes to be allowed to make the

+examination.
 Calculation of the final grade: active participation in seminars - 10%, project - 40%, examination in the exam period - 50%.

-For successful completion of the course, a minimum of 50.01% must be achieved in all activities!
+For successful completion of the course, a minimum of 50.01% must be achieved in all

+activities!

+Formative assessment scheme

+Summative Assessment Scheme

+Summative assessment scheme

 Indicate tasks and weightings and which tasks assess which learning outcomes

 Seen examination %

 Unseen examination %

 Coursework (no examination) %

-13. Timetabled examination
+12. Timetabled examination required

-required

-14. Length of exam
+13. Length of exam

-15. Learning materials
+14. Learning materials

 Essential Campelo, A. (ed.)
 (2017): Handbook on Place Branding and Marketing.
 Edwrad Elgar Publishing, 272 p.

 Recommended

-Treson in indicate Anholt, S. (2007): Competitive Identity - The New Brand Management for Nations, Cities and Regions.
+Anholt, S. (2007): Competitive Identity - The New Brand Management for Nations, Cities and Regions.
 Palgrave Macmillan, Basingstoke Buhalis, D. (2000): Marketing the competitive destination of the future.
 Tourism Management. no. 21. pp. 97-116.
 Dinnie, K. (2004): Place branding: Overview of an emerging literature.
 Place Branding. no. 1. pp. 106-110.
 Tasci, A. D. - Gartner, W. C. - Cavusgil, S. T (2007): Conceptualization and Operationalisation of Destination Image.
 Journal of Hospitality and Tourism Research.
 31. 194.
 Anholt, S. - Hildreth, J. (2010): Brand America.
-The

-making, unmaking and remaking of the greatest national image of all time.
+The making, unmaking and remaking of the greatest national image of all time.
 Marshall Cavendish Business, London.